criogenox/E-Symbolic-Railway-Dynamics-Formulation/README.md

 `Currently eatures:`

 - Support for derivatives, super/subscripts, special characters, and several operators.
-Detailed documentation for these features can be found in here.
+Detailed documentation for these features can be found in [here][eqsreadme-url].
    </p>
    <div>